ngoviet97/wheree/README.md

 - level3: The city name of the brand
 - level4: The district of the brand

+****3. Image extraction:
+- banner: The banner of the brand.
+- imgs: Total images of the brand.
 ## License:

 wheSCA is licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0.